Women’s World Cup to ‘proceed as planned’ despite shooting incident in Auckland

 A previous US tweet read: “Regarding the incident in downtown Auckland, all of our USWNT players and staff are accounted for and safe.
 Our security team is in communication with local authorities and we are proceeding with our daily schedule.”

-The Philippine Women’s National Team also confirmed via social media that all members of their delegation were safe.
+The Philippines national team also confirmed via social media that all members of their delegation were safe.

 An Eden Park statement read: “Eden Park Trust extends its deepest condolences to the Whanau of the victims in the incident which took place in Auckland’s CBD this morning.
 It is a sad day for Auckland on what should be a day of celebration.